vijayadhav90/tataproject/README.md

 # Tataproject Automation Testing Using Selenium(Java)
 this is sample project for test git/github functioning

+Tataproject is devloped by [Lavatech Technology.](https://lavatechnology.com).this project is initiated by department of IT for purpose of testing and education.
+##contributions
+-Vijay
+-vinay
+-vikas
+-vishal

 Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
 Selenium specifically